Sensory Room Ideas & Equipment for Autism (Home Guide 2025)

 Chewelry Set

-Oral + Tactile Input
+Oral and Tactile Input

 A safe alternative to chewing sleeves or pencils.
 Food-grade silicone in multiple firmness levels supports regulation and focus, with breakaway clasps for safety and easy cleaning.